kingcobra2468/pdfshare/README.md

 1. Run `apt-get install poppler-utils gunicorn python3` .
 2. Install python packages with `pip3 install -r requirements.txt`.
 3. Install and setup MongoDB.
 Set the host and port info for this server in `config.py`.
 4. From the root directory of the project, run `python3 -m pdfshare.pdfbsd.pdfbsd` to launch pdfbsd.
 Then, to launch the website/PDFShare run `python3 -m   pdfshare.app.main`. *Note: running* `run_pdfbsd_pdfshare.sh` *script is equivalent to running the two previous commands*.
 5. Place all PDFs in the directory that was specified in `config.py`.
 6. (Optional).
 Run PDFShare over a WSGI via gunicorn with  `gunicorn -c gunicorn_config.py wsgi:app`.

 ### **With Docker**
-1. Create directory called `~/Books/` which is where the PDFs will live.
-Alternate dirs require changing `docker-compose.yml`.
+1. Create directory which is where the PDFs will live.
+Then, copy the template file `.env.template` and save it as `.env`.
+Set the `BOOKS_DIR` environment variable to the directory where the books live.
 2. Build containers `docker-compose build`
 3. Start PDFShare with `docker-compose up -d`.